The Importance of Onboard Wellness Interventions for Seafarers

 They are expected to work long and irregular hours, sometimes without access to quiet, comfortable sleeping quarters or nutritious diets.
 The high-pressure and demanding nature of their work can leave crew members stressed and vulnerable to a range of physical and mental health challenges.

-That’s why it has become critical for seafarers to have access to remote healthcare support from medical professionals beyond what is available onboard.
+That’s why it has become critical for seafarer wellness to include access to remote healthcare support from medical professionals beyond what is available onboard.

 The Effects of Working at Sea